LLMs as Workers in Human-Computational Algorithms? Replicating Crowdsourcing Pipelines with LLMs: Study Design

-\paragraph{Participants} 21 students (13 females, 8 males) completed the task as one of their assignments for the Spring 2023 course 05-499/899: Human-Centered NLP.\footnote{\url{http://www.cs.cmu.edu/~sherryw/courses/2023s-hcnlp.html}} This comprised of 6 undergraduates, 10 master's students, and 5 PhD students specializing in Sociology, Learning Science, Human-Computer Interaction, or Natural Language Processing.
+\textbf{Participants.} 21 students (13 females, 8 males) completed the task as one of their assignments for a graduate level course 05-499/899: Human-Centered NLP.\footnote{\url{http://www.cs.cmu.edu/~sherryw/courses/2023s-hcnlp.html}} This comprised of 6 undergraduates, 10 master's students, and 5 PhD students specializing in Sociology, Learning Science, HCI, or NLP.
 The paper presents findings from 20 students' submissions, as one student opted for a non-programming approach for partial credit.

-\paragraph{Crowdsourcing papers} We selected crowdsourcing papers based on three criteria: (1) \emph{Diversity}: the papers should represent different pipeline designs (iterative, parallel), intermediate steps (question-answering, comparison, editing), and tasks (creative tasks, annotation tasks, editing tasks, etc.) (2) \emph{Replicability}: The papers should provide clear definitions for each sub-step and concrete sample test cases.
+\textbf{Crowdsourcing papers.} We selected crowdsourcing papers based on three criteria: (1) \emph{Diversity}: the papers should cover different pipeline designs (iterative, parallel), intermediate steps (question-answering, comparison, editing), and tasks (creative tasks, annotation tasks, editing tasks, etc.) (2) \emph{Replicability}: The papers should detail every sub-step and provide concrete examples.
 Considering our emphasis on LLMs, we exclusively considered papers that described tasks with textual inputs and outputs.
-(3) \emph{Asynchronized}: For the ease of setup, the papers should allow (LLM) workers to complete their microtasks independently, without the need of synchronized discussions.\footnote{we note that it should also be easy to setup synchronized discussions if we instruct two LLM APIs to discuss.} The instructor pre-selected six papers meeting these criteria (the first six in \autoref{tab:pipelines}), and students could propose additional papers for approval (\pSRL in \autoref{tab:pipelines}).
+(3) \emph{Asynchronized}: For the ease of setup, the papers should allow (LLM) workers to complete their microtasks independently without synchronized discussions.
+The instructor pre-selected six papers meeting these criteria (the first six in Table~\ref{tab:pipelines}), and students could propose additional papers for approval (\pSRL in Table~\ref{tab:pipelines}).
 Up to four students could sign up to replicate the same pipeline in a first-come-first-serve manner.

-\paragraph{LLM version} Students are required to use \texttt{text-davinci-003}\footnote{\url{https://platform.openai.com/docs/models}} for their final implementations and testing, the most capable model that uses the autocompletion interface at the time of assignment design.
-However, they were encouraged to initially experiment and fine-tune their prompts using more cost-effective models (e.g., \texttt{text-ada-001}).
+\textbf{LLMs.} Students were required to use OpenAI \texttt{text-davinci-003} for final implementations, the most capable model available at the time of assignment design.
+However, they were encouraged to start with less expensive models like \texttt{text-ada-001} for initial exploration.